Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 There are some decent local places to eat in Carlsbad, especially if you like TexMex.
 We love TexMex.

-If you don’t like to eat in restaurants, there are a few large chain grocery stores like Walmart and Albertsons so you can buy groceries and prepare your own food, get ice for the cooler, and stock up on water.
-We actually mostly travel like this – so we are always on the lookout for the grocery store.
+If you don’t like to eat in restaurants, there are a few large chain grocery stores like Walmart and Albertsons where you can buy groceries and prepare your own food, get ice for the cooler, and stock up on water.

-Carlsbad, New Mexico, is an oilfield boom town which means there is a lot of truck traffic.
+Carlsbad, New Mexico, is an oilfield boom town, meaning there is a lot of truck traffic.
 Be mindful when driving the highways and back roads.
 Once you leave town, the area is remote and rural, and cell phone reception can be spotty.

-Sometimes, it can be hard to find camping and places to stay because there is such a large influx of transient people working in the area, so consider potential crowds when planning accommodations.
+Sometimes, it can be hard to find camping and places to stay because there is such a large influx of transient people working there, so consider potential crowds when planning accommodations.

-Summers can be triple-digit hot – as in 100+ degrees Fahrenheit.
+Summers can be triple-digit hot — 100+ degrees Fahrenheit.
 Make sure to plan for that kind of weather.

-And, as we said earlier, the area is rural.
-So, find the nearest grocery store and get groceries if you want to have a picnic and bring snacks to hike and road trip with.
+As we said earlier, the area is rural.
+So, find the nearest grocery store, get groceries for a picnic, and bring snacks for a hike.
 Also, get fuel.

 Visiting Carlsbad Caverns National Park pairs well with a trip to Guadalupe Mountains National Park in Texas or Roswell, New Mexico.

 The International UFO Museum and Research Center is fun to check out in Roswell.
 I love all things aliens and UFOs, so I thought a visit to the UFO Museum was a great detour.
 Roswell is an hour and 40 minutes away.
-Roswell is a quirky small town – it is fun to see all the little green alien signs everywhere.
+It is a quirky small town, and seeing all the little green alien signs everywhere is fun.

 Follow The Happiness Function on Twitter, Instagram, Facebook, TikTok and YouTube.